-When you invoke flask-diamond, a template is automatically applied.
+When you invoke diamond-scaffold.sh, a template is automatically applied.
 Using mr.bob, a brief set of questions are used to populate the templates with variables.
 When you answer these questions, your choices are stored in a file called .mrbob.ini that is located in the root folder of your project.